100 S State St

 Chicago, IL 60603

 What function does the annual budget play in your organization?
 What decisions should a board make in setting or approving an annual budget?
-Although budgeting is a central duty for many boards, the answers to these questions can vary between organizations and different perspectives can lead to conflict and confusion.
-We will discuss several frameworks for organizational budgeting and practices that can make the budget a more useful tool for planning and accountability throughout the year.
+Although budgeting is a central duty for many boards, the answers to these questions can vary between organizations and different perspectives can lead to confusion and conflict.
+This Learning Lab will explore several frameworks for organizational budgeting and practices that can make the budget a more useful tool for planning and accountability throughout the year.
 This will include the processes of creating, approving, monitoring, and amending a budget.
-This workshop aims to be helpful for both board members and staff that work with boards on budgeting.

 Corrigan helps people create healthy organizations where they can achieve their shared goals.
 He has assisted dozens of groups through initial formation, start-up, growth, and recovery phases.
 He provides training and consulting for boards to improve financial, management, and governance systems that suit the unique context and goals of each organization.